jmcunx/jhead/README.md

-## jhd - Hex Dump
+## jhead - clone of head(1)

-jhd a kind of od(1) clone for use without any kind of Hex or Octal Dump Utility.
-This also contains some options not contained in od(1).
+jhead is a clone of head(1) for systems that does not have a full featured head(1).
+But it may have a couple of options not found in head(1).

+If head(1) exists on your system, you should use that instead.
+It will be much faster.

 To build, execute build.sh to generate a Makefile from Makefile.template on most BSD/Linux systems and IBM AIX.